 Length-at-Hatch

-Light was not a component returned in the stepwise-selected model, but the population main effect between Lake Ontario and Lake Superior was significant (P < 0.001; Table 3).
+Light was not a component returned in the stepwise-selected model for length-at-hatch, but the population main effect between Lake Ontario and Lake Superior was significant (P < 0.001; Table 3).
 Lake Ontario had a higher LAH than Lake Superior across all light treatments (Figure 4).
-Length-at-hatch decreased with increasing light by 3.2 and 0.2% in Lake Superior and Lake Ontario populations, respectively (Figure 4).
+Length-at-hatch decreased with increasing light by 3.2% in Lake Superior, but negligible differences in LAH were observed for Lake Ontario across light treatments (Figure 4).

 Yolk-sac Volume